Estimated reading time: 13 minutes

-Porch drop-off only I bet.
+Porch drop-off only, I bet.

-Consider for a moment that this couple has money and doesn’t want to use it.
-They could be testing the online waters to see how many dummies are out there that would give them money.
+They could test the online waters to see how many people would give them money.

-This can be a horrible situation however so don’t put it past anyone to scoop up cash from generous people and for other reasons than what was explained.
-On the other hand the couple could legit be broke and in need of wedding donations so they can walk down the aisle with little to no debt.
+On the other hand, the couple could be broke and need wedding donations so they can walk down the aisle with little to no debt.

 If that’s the case, you’re not financially ready to get married yet.

-Who came up with wedding donations anyways?
+Who came up with wedding donations anyway?

-- My cat is sick and I need money
+- My cat is sick, and I need money

 - I lost my job and need money donations to feed my family